 So, what’s a good way to train for this marathon of labor and delivery - stay active.
 Walk, take a yoga class, go for a swim.
 If you can, aim for at least 30 minutes of low impact exercise 5 days a week.
 The goal is build up your endurance and overall body strength.
 You’ll need all that stamina to stay strong and push effectively towards the end.

 Besides exercise, eating a nutrient dense, well-balanced diet will also prepare your body for labor.
-And don’t forget Pink Stork’s Labor Prep Tea and Labor Prep Supplement.
-Both are great ways to support a strong body for labor and delivery.
+And don’t forget Pink Stork’s Labor Prep Tea, Labor Prep Supplement and Liquid Labor & Recovery Support Tincture.
+All are great ways to support a strong body for labor and delivery.

 Practice labor positions

 Before you have that first contraction, know that there’s no one right way to labor.
 Listen to your body when the time comes – advice I wish I had for my first labor.
 If you feel like you need to walk around or rock on a birthing ball, then do that.
 I thought I had to stay in bed, which made my contractions unbearable until I got my epidural.
 With my second baby, I felt the urge to be on all fours so that’s what I did.
 What a difference listening to my body made!

 According to The American College of Obstetrics and Gynecology (ACOG), changing positions during labor is actually recommended and can help mom feel more comfortable.
 Some positions you should practice are:

 - Standing or squatting while leaning on your partner

 - Leaning forward over a chair or birthing ball